jacres/of-DeferredRendering/README.md

 Tested with OF 0073 on OS X 10.7+10.8.
 This uses OpenGl 2.1 + GLSL 1.20 in order to stay as compatible as possible with the way OF works with rendering.

-A GBuffer class and shader (gbuffer.frag/.vert) show how to generate a GBuffer containing view-space position, view-space normals, linear depth, and albedo (full colour)
+A GBuffer class and shader (gbuffer.frag/.vert) show how to generate a GBuffer containing view-space normals, linear depth, and albedo (full colour)

 mainScene.frag shows how to use the GBuffer textures to perform deferred shading in view-space.